Management with Marketing MSc 2016-17This course also available for 2015-16 entryThis course also available for 2017-18 entry

 + Strategic Brand Management

-This module aims to allow students to develop a critical understanding of the strategic importance of brands and branding in an increasingly internationalised and globalised business environment.
+This module aims to allow you to develop a critical understanding of the strategic importance of brands and branding in an increasingly internationalised and globalised business environment.
 It is designed to provide a systematic understanding of how strategic decisions are made to build strong and successful brands.

 + Direct and Relationship Marketing